 Suits, Coats, and Formal Wear

-Most of us don’t wear formal items often so they should be stored toward the back or in other “bad real estate” areas.
-Protect and organize suit jackets and matching pants with wide-shouldered suit hangers that come with a pant bar.
-They allow you to hang pairs together, but these hangers are also sturdy enough to maintain the shoulders in blazers and heavy coats.
+Since most of us don’t wear formal items regularly, they should be stored toward the back or in less accessible areas of your closet.
+For suit jackets and matching pants, use wide-shouldered suit hangers with a pant bar.
+These hangers allow you to keep the pieces together, while also providing enough support to preserve the shoulders of blazers and heavy coats.

 When your coats are out of season, slide them to the back of your closet.
 For those that live in especially frigid areas, store poofy jackets a box elsewhere to reserve valuable space for things you need on the regular.